What We Do

 It is very important to understand women’s roles and constraints so as to support how they might more effectively contribute to their agricultural communities and to themselves.
 We partnered with two initiatives to help develop a dedicated set of indicators and metrics on the topic.

-COSA and ETP convened The International Expert Technical Committee for Tea to identify and refine a core set of Sustainability Indicators and Metrics for Tea that provide a simple, common “language” for measuring and learning about sustainability across diverse production systems and origins.
+COSA and ETP convened The International Expert Technical Committee for Tea to identify and refine Sustainability Indicators and Metrics for Tea that provide a simple, common “language” for measuring and learning about sustainability across diverse production systems and origins.

 Agronomy to Scale